VEZY/PlantBiophysics.jl/docs/src/simulation/mtg_simulation.md

 Let's check which variables we need to provide for our model configuration:

 ```@example usepkg
-to_initialise(models)
+to_initialize(models)
 ```

-OK, only the `"Leaf"` component must be initialised before computation, with Rₛ (the shortwave radiation), sky_fraction (the visible sky fraction seen by the object), d (the characteristic dimension of the object) and PPFD (the Photosynthetically active Photon Flux Density).
+OK, only the `"Leaf"` component must be initialized before computation, with Rₛ (the shortwave radiation), sky_fraction (the visible sky fraction seen by the object), d (the characteristic dimension of the object) and PPFD (the Photosynthetically active Photon Flux Density).
 We are in luck, we used [Archimed-ϕ](https://archimed-platform.github.io/archimed-phys-user-doc/) to compute the radiation interception of each organ in the example coffee plant we are using.
 So the only thing we need is to transform the variables given by Archimed-ϕ in each node to match the ones we need.
 We use `transform!` from the MultiScaleTreeGraph package to traverse the MTG and compute the right variable for each node:

 ```@example usepkg
 using MultiScaleTreeGraph